-“María, come here.
-Can you see it now?”
+“María, come here… Can you see it now?”

-“Sir, I can see it from my chair, I didn’t see it on my painting.”
+“Sir, I can see it from my chair.
+I didn’t see it on my painting.”

 Their eyes watered on the last ‘you’.
-María dropped a tear and said: “that’s just water for painting.”
+María dropped a tear and said: “That’s just water for painting.”

 Melissa had to paint a portrait illuminated by a red light.
 Although her skin colors were perfect, they were always the same ones.

-He crossed the road to a cattle field.
-He was about to climb over the fence, but instead he laid flat and rolled underneath it.
+He crossed the road to a cattle field, and when he was about to climb over the fence, he laid flat and rolled underneath it.
 He smiled.
-That’s how he crossed them as a child.
-He didn’t have to run on the field, when he saw the cows at a distance he said: “Good God!”
-He remembered the days his mom couldn’t afford the milk.
-He wanted nothing but a cow at home.
+That’s how he used to cross them as a child.
+He didn’t have to run on the field.
+When he saw the cows at a distance, he said: “Good God!”
+He remembered the days when his mom couldn’t afford the milk.
+He had wanted nothing but a cow at home.

 “It’s easier if I show you.”

 He grabbed two heat guns from a drawer.

 “No!
 It’s going to crack the paint,” she said.